 During my time in India in 2007 I kept a blog for the Centre for Youth Literature’s ‘Inside a Dog’ and wrote about the adventure of researching my novel India Dark:

 Inside a Dog’s Archive of Kirsty’s India Blog.
-(The posts begin in late March 2007 so you may need to scroll back through the archive to see the very first entries).
+(The posts begin in late March 2007 so you may need to scroll onwards through the archive to see all the entries).

 In 2012, I was a toured India as a member of the amazing Bookwallah Roving Writers Festival.